 <link rel="preconnect" href="https://apps.rokt.com/" crossorigin> <link rel="dns-prefetch" href="https://apps.rokt.com/" > <link rel="preload" as="script" href="https://apps.rokt.com/wsdk/integrations/snippet.js">

-If your site is a Single Page Application, it is recommended to preload the Rokt script on the view before Rokt appears.
-This initialization step does not require any customer data, and will allow the Rokt script to load in the background of the page.
+If your site is a single page application (SPA), we recommend preloading the Rokt script on the view before Rokt appears.
+This initialization step does not require any customer data, and allows the Rokt script to load in the background of the page.

-When your customer reaches the page where Rokt should appear, the Web SDK will already be warmed up and ready to go.
+When your customer reaches the page where Rokt should appear, the Web SDK is already warmed up and ready to go.
 This approach allows you to simply call a method to get placements to show on the page without waiting to download the entire Web SDK before displaying an offer.
-See the Single Page Application example for more information on the recommended SPA integration.
+See the single page application example for more information on the recommended SPA integration.

-Client's should not use programs like JScrambler to load Rokt, as this slows down page speed.
-Rokt runs in sandboxed IFrames to minimize any interactions with the parent page.
-Rokt also offers additional security features in order to increase the trust in the code running on your site.
-See the Rokt security documentation to learn more about these features, and our approach to security.
+We don't recommend using programs like JScrambler to load Rokt, as it slows down page speed.
+Rokt runs in sandboxed iframes to minimize any interactions with the parent page and offers additional security features to increase the trust in the code running on your site.
+See the Web SDK security documentation to learn more about these features and our approach to security.

-- DNS Lookup: Finding the requested resource's web address (e.g., apps.rokt.com)
+- DNS lookup.
+Finding the requested resource's web address (e.g.,

-- TTFB (Time to First Byte): Receiving the first piece of information from a resource
+- Time to first byte (TTFB).
+Receiving the first piece of information from a resource.

-- Download/TTLB (Time to Last Byte): Receiving the very last piece of information from the resources, thus allowing the resource to render (e.g., image) or execute (e.g., script)
+- Download/time to Last Byte (TTLB).
+Receiving the very last piece of information from the resources, thus allowing the resource to render (e.g., image) or execute (e.g., script).